-- The key aims of the LMP; - Areas to be rehabilitated; - Landscape rehabilitation processes and/or options for the Headworks, Power Station Site, access road between the Power Station Site and Macgregor Creek and the spoil disposal areas; - Contingency options for landscape management in the event of unforeseen events (e.g. slips); and - The use of locally genetic sourced native vegetation West Coast-sourced indigenous plants for any new plantings required as part of Rehabilitation Works.
+- a) The key aims of the LMP; - b) Areas to be rehabilitated; - c) Landscape rehabilitation processes and/or options for the Headworks, Power Station Site, access road between the Power Station Site and Macgregor Creek and the spoil disposal areas; and - d) Contingency options for landscape management in the event of unforeseen events (e.g. slips).